mahmoudimus/ac/docs/public/concepts/conditions.md

 If there is an error communicating with the remote resource (for example, the request timeout period of 10 seconds elapses with no response), then the failure will be logged and the condition will be evaluated as `false`.

+## <a name="entity-property"></a>Entity property condition

+There is a common notion of entity properties in Atlassian products.
+Entities like `issue` or `project` can have properties that can be set by Connect add-ons via REST API.
+Also, add-ons themselves can have properties too.
+Properties are a great way to display something conditionally.
+This can be achieved with the `entity_property_equal_to` condition.

+ This condition lets you test whether the entity property is equal to the specified value.
+Supported entities depend on the product:

+ * JIRA: `project`, `issue`, `issuetype`, `comment`, `addon`
+ * Confluence: `addon`

+This is list will surely grow in the future while new entity properties become available in both products.

+ When using the condition you need to specify the entity, property key and expected value:

+     {
+         "name": "My Addon",
+         "modules": {
+             "generalPages": [
+                 {
+                     "conditions": [
+                         {
+                             "condition": "entity_property_equal_to"
+                             "params": {
+                                 "entity": "addon",
+                                 "propertyKey": "isEnabled",
+                                 "value": "true"
+                             }
+                         }
+                     ]
+                 }
+             ]
+         }
+     }

+ In the above example the general page will be displayed if `isEnabled` add-on property is set to `true`.

+ The `addon` entity is a bit special because it's always your add-on.
+All other entities depend on context.
+For example, if you add a web panel to some issue view then the condition for issue entity will be checked for the currently displayed issue.